metio/terraform-provider-k8s/docs/data-sources/cilium_io_cilium_network_policy_v2_manifest.md

 Optional:

-- `egress` (Boolean) Whether or not the endpoint should have a default-deny rule applied to egress traffic.
+- `egress` (Boolean) Whether or not the endpoint should have a default-deny rule appliedto egress traffic.
-- `ingress` (Boolean) Whether or not the endpoint should have a default-deny rule applied to ingress traffic.
+- `ingress` (Boolean) Whether or not the endpoint should have a default-deny rule appliedto ingress traffic.

 <a id="nestedatt--spec--endpoint_selector"></a>